Backpacking Perth, the most isolated capital city in the world, will surely captivate you with its charm.

 Summer months in Perth are best for finding outdoor events and festivals.
 On occasion, there will be the decaying tropical cyclones that affect Australia’s Northwest during summer months, which can bring heavy rainfall.

 Most travelers head to Perth between October and January.
+This is the best time to plan a Perth Itinerary.

 Getting in-and-out of Perth